rosin-project/rxros/README.md

 certain topic or functional context (i.e.: packages for converting to-and-from certain math libraries, working with geometric data (points, poses, etc)).

-This means that in case you need access to TF functionality of `rxros` the `rxros_tf/rxros_tf.h` needs to be included as well:
+This means that in case you need access to TF functionality of `rxros` the `rxros_tf/rxros_tf.h` header file needs to be included as follows:

 ```cpp
 #include <rxros/rxros.h>